 Does Cedar Mulch Prevent Weeds?

-Cedar and other wood mulches can help to prevent weeds by keeping seeds from germinating.
-A deeper layer of mulch provides more protection against weeds, but is more expensive.
+Cedar and other wood mulches can help to prevent weeds by keeping their seeds from germinating.
+A deeper layer of mulch provides more protection against weeds, but more mulch is more expensive.

 You can also put down a layer of mulch to smother existing weeds.
 However, you should pull out large weeds before laying down mulch.